 My research interests

 Primarily my work is about preserving, documenting, and analyzing historic illustration and illustrators.
-I also write on contemporary illustration and practice, visual communication, visual culture, and national identity.
+I also write on contemporary illustration and practice, visual communication, visual culture, national identity, and magazines.

-I am an Associate Editor of The History of Illustration, the first textbook to appear on the subject.
-It will be published in 2018.
+I am an Associate Editor of History of Illustration, the first textbook to appear on the subject.

 I am also an Associate Editor of the Journal of Illustration.

 In 2008 I began the Index of Canadian Illustrators.
-Additions and amendments to it are very welcome.
+Although the project has been on hold, additions and amendments to it are very welcome.